mercadopago/devsite-docs/guides/manage-account/reports/released-money/api.en.md

 ## Set up your reports

-Execute the curl you need to review, create and update your reports.
+Execute the curl you need to check, create and update your reports.

 ### Check configuration